 To avoid that harsh lesson and the resulting crunch on your retirement funds, keep in mind two things:

-- Your assets need to increase in value beyond inflation levels so you have the necessary savings to afford all of those pricey, but necessary products and services needed by seniors.
+- Your assets need to increase in value beyond inflation levels.
+This gives you the necessary savings to afford all of those pricey, but necessary products and services needed by seniors.

 It’s something of a perfect storm, but one that can be avoided if you plan for the inflation impact on retirement funds.

-Inflation affects all of us but has a greater impact once you are no longer working full-time and can’t adjust your savings to accommodate the rising costs.
+Inflation affects all of us.
+The greater impact is when you no longer work full-time and can’t adjust your savings to accommodate the rising costs.
+Inflation:

-- Inflation consumes your savings faster.
-When determining your annual retirement budget, you need to add a cost-of-living adjustment to ensure you have money to buy the same amount of goods and services you require.
+- Consumes your savings faster.
+When determining your annual retirement budget, you need to add a cost-of-living adjustment.
+This ensures you have money to buy the same amount of goods and services you require.

-Our best advice is to speak with your financial professional now about how you can establish an investment portfolio with an eye toward beating inflation and giving yourself the best chance of investing well now for compound gains later.
+Our best advice is to speak with your financial professional now.
+Get advice about how you can establish an investment portfolio with an eye toward beating inflation.
+This gives you the best chance of investing well now for compound gains later.

-Find out more about the inflation impact on retirement planning, how we determine what inflation levels may be, where we are now with regard to inflation, and the double whammy of taking care of your elderly parents now while still planning your own retirement funds to hedge against inflation by listening to our discussion on the Financial Focus:
+- The double whammy of taking care of your elderly parents now while still planning your own retirement funds to hedge against inflation